Electric Smokers: Buying Guide, Reviews, Ratings, And Recommendations

 On the other hand, an electric smoker is better than no smoker, especially if you're in an apartment or condo where they won't let you have gas, charcoal, or pellets.
 But if you are considering an electric because it is so darn easy to use, the good news is that gas smokers are almost as easy to use as electrics, they make better food, and they are much less expensive.
 Pellet smokers are just as easy to use as electrics, produce much better tasting food, but they are more expensive.
 Before you buy an electric, please read this page.

 You may need an extension cord and not any cord will do.
 Read this article to calculate the size and capacity of the cord you will need.
 Electrics typically draw 10 to 20 amps, and if your outlet is already carrying a load it can pop the circuit breaker.
 I have even heard of electric smokers habitually popping GFCI outlets and necessitating a visit from the neighborhood electrician.
 On the plus side, electrics are fairly cheap to operate.
 A 750 watt element burns about half a kilowatt every hour if it is running constantly, which it doesn't because the thermostat cycles it on and off.
 At the time of this writing, a kilowatt runs about 8 to 15¢ depending on where you live.
 That's a lot cheaper than charcoal, and if you rent an apartment and your lease includes electricity, then running an electric smoker is free!

 They also usually have very tiny vents to help maintain temps.
 This makes them ideal for cooking things where retaining moisture is crucial.
-But if you want crispy skin on chicken or turkey or a thick crusty bark on for your pulled pork, you can do a lot better than with an electric.
+But if you want crispy skin on chicken or turkey or a thick crusty bark on for your pulled pork, it is not easy on an electric.

 Another drawback: Most barbecue competitions do not permit electric cookers, so if you ever thought about going for the gold...